-

 Defend against further attempts to ban RCV.
 While RTVO was able to help stall SB 137 and HB 684 until they expired at the end of the 2024, we expect ban bills to be reintroduced in some form in 2025 because partisan oligarchs are deeply invested in attempts to ban RCV.
 RTVO plans to monitor such bills and mobilize testimony against them with disciplined messaging similar to the testimony given by volunteers in 2024.

 Reorganize structurally to be more grassroots-driven than donor-driven.
 We are grateful to the major donor for giving us the $40,000 matching challenge to encourage RTVO to become more self-sufficient by focusing on raising in-state funding in 2024.
 We are also grateful for the advice and consultations we received through our relationship with the donor.
 For most of 2023 and 2024, Rank the Vote Ohio’s leadership tried to align organizational messaging strategically in accordance with “insider” political analysis in an attempt to avoid provoking hostility from legislators and in attempt to avoid “unforced errors” that could harm a future statewide initiative.
 We now understand that in order to be a more truly self-sustaining grassroots organization, RTVO needs to decentralize its leadership so that major decisions can be made more collectively by grassroots supporters, while accountability mechanisms must also be developed to facilitate an environment of trust based on informed, strategic, and action-oriented cooperation among members.
 We plan to invite all supporters to a “Fun, Food, and Friendship” community-building social retreat in February 2025.
-This will be followed by a Strategic Planning Conference in March, for which we plan to hire a professional facilitator to guide us through a democratic process to propose reforms to our organization and bylaws for consideration by our Board.
+This will be followed by a Volunteer Strategy Forum in March, for which we plan to hire a professional facilitator to guide us through a democratic process to brainstorm ideas to make Rank the Vote Ohio more authentically grassroots and membership-driven.

 2024 Finances: